dylanwulf/Programming-Languages-Final-Project/README.md

 then the branch can be 'pruned' - no longer searched.

-================ Depth and Alpha-Beta Pruning Results ================
+================ Depth and Alpha-Beta Pruning Results ================ Please see file Plots.pdf for visual graphs of this data

 Our results were: